Ernst Troeltsch: Principle of correlation

 In regard to historical events, Troeltsch determined that humanity's historical life is interdependent upon each individual.
 Since the cumulative actions of individuals create historical events, there is a causal nature to all events that create an effect.
 Any radical event, the historian should assume, affected the historical nexus immediately surrounding that event.
 Troeltsch determines that in historical explanation, it is important to include antecedents and consequences of events in an effort to maintain historical events in their conditioned time and space.

 Politics

 Troeltsch was politically a classical liberal and served as a member of the Parliament of the Grand Duchy of Baden.
 In 1918, he joined the German Democratic Party (DDP).
 He strongly supported Germany's role in World War I: "Yesterday we took up arms.
 Listen to the ethos that resounds in the splendour of heroism: To your weapons, to your weapons!"

 Reception

-In the immediate aftermath of Troeltsch's death, his work neglected as part of a wider rejection of liberal thought with the rise of neo-orthodoxy in Protestant theology, especially with the prominence of Karl Barth in the German-speaking world.
+In the immediate aftermath of Troeltsch's death, his work fell into neglect as part of a wider rejection of liberal thought with the rise of neo-orthodoxy in Protestant theology, prominently represented in the German-speaking world by Karl Barth.
 From 1960 onwards, however, Troeltsch's thought has enjoyed a revival.
 Several books on Troeltsch's theological and sociological work have been published since 2000.